 Starfield is Bethesda's first original RPG in 25 years, and it's set in space.
 That is almost everything we know about this mysterious project, which the studio has been talking about internally for a decade.
 There are a few minor details to be gleaned from comments Bethesda has made, and the teaser trailer that Bethesda put out at last year's E3.
-Other than that, we're hoping to learn more this—but it won't happen at E3 2019, Bethesda has said.
+Other than that, the latest we've heard on Starfield is Todd Howard telling everyone to be patient at E3 2019.

 What is Starfield's release date?